flohop/jetBrainsInternshipProject/README.md

 <details>
-    <summary>Let user select a language</summary>
+    <summary>Let a user select a language</summary>

-    Currently to change the language, the environment variable has to be changed and the server restarted.
-A feature could be added that lets pick the language in which the bot communicates with them
+    Currently to change the language, the settings variable has to be changed and the server restarted.
+A feature could be added that lets users pick the language in which the bot communicates with them

 </details>

  <details>
-  <summary>Allow users to search for specific meme templates into microservices</summary>
+  <summary>Allow users to search for specific meme templates</summary>

     Currently the user has to call /shuffle until he finds a meme template that fits his needs.
 To avoid this, a feature could be added to let users search for specific templates
  </details>

  <details>
-  <summary>Separate telegram interaction and image generator</summary>
+  <summary>Separate telegram interaction and image generator into individual microservices</summary>

-    The part of the code that generates the code could be moved out into a separate docker container, to be able to scale it independetly without creating more instances of the container that interacts with the Telegram API.
+    The part of the code that generates the code could be moved out into a separate docker container, to be able to scale it independetly without creating more instances of the container that interacts with the Telegram API
  </details>

  <details>
   <summary>More Tests</summary>

-    Tests for test ```ImageShuffler``` class have already been added.
-But of course more tests for the other classes could be added to improve the project
+    Tests for test ImageShuffler class have already been added.
+    But of course more tests for the other classes could be added to increase test test coverage of the project
  </details>

  <details>
   <summary>Cloud Blob Storage</summary>

-    Currently all the templates and created memes are saved on the host server, which adds additional workload on a single machine.
-To prevent this and use more storage, a cloud service such as AWS S3 Cloud Storage could be used to save the images in the cloud.
+    Currently all the templates are saved on the host server, which adds additional workload on a single machine.
+    To prevent this and use more storage, a cloud service such as AWS S3 Cloud Storage could be used to store the images in the cloud.

  </details>

  <details>
   <summary>Add more meme templates</summary>

     Currently there are only 10 meme templates in the database.
-    More templates should be added to give the user more options to choose from.
+    More templates should be added to give the user more options to choose from
  </details>

 ## Outro